Item 3: Prefer Option and Result transforms over explicit match expressions

 }

-The key ingredient for reducing boilerplate is Rust's question mark operator ?.
-This piece of syntactic sugar takes care of matching the Err arm and the return Err(...) expression in a single character:
+The key ingredient for reducing boilerplate is Rust's question mark operator, ?.
+This piece of syntactic sugar takes care of matching the Err arm, transforming the error type if necessary, and building the return Err(...) expression, all in a single character:

 pub fn find_user(username: &str) -> Result<UserId, std::io::Error> {